Why Do We Need To Calibrate a Digital Magnetic Compass?

 A digital magnetic compass is an indispensable part of any ship or vessel sailing in the sea.
 A digital magnetic compass consists of a magnetometer which relies on earth’s magnetic field to indicate the direction.
 The output of the magnetic compass is susceptible to change if any stray magnetic field or ferrous materials are present in the vicinity.
-Output of any magnetometer will be a combination of earth’s magnetic field and any other magnetic fields present around.
+An output of any magnetometer will be a combination of earth’s magnetic field and any other magnetic fields present around.
 Before a digital magnetic compass is put to the actual use, it is very important to calibrate it so as to compensate for the factors which affect its output from the correct value.

 Before we discuss the process of calibration of a magnetic compass, we would have a look at different types of sources of errors which can affect the compass output.

-Hard iron sources of error are the objects that produce magnetic field and either add or subtract to the earth’s magnetic field.
-Hard iron sources of error include wires carrying electric current which result in changes in earth’s magnetic field, permanent magnets etc. A speaker which produces magnetic field is also a hard iron source of error.
+Hard iron sources of error are the objects that produce a magnetic field and either add or subtract to the earth’s magnetic field.
+Hard iron sources of error include wires carrying electric current which result in changes in earth’s magnetic field, permanent magnets etc. A speaker which produces the magnetic field is also a hard iron source of error.

 Unlike hard iron sources of error, soft iron sources of error do not produce any magnetic field of their own.
 They distort the magnetic field and hence, cause an error.
 It is commonly observed, that certain metals like iron and nickel stretch or distort the magnetic field which deviates the output of the digital magnetic compass.

-When hard and soft iron sources of error are not present, the graph of the compass output will be in form of a perfect circle with the centre at (0, 0).
+When hard and soft iron sources of error are not present, the graph of the compass output will be in form of a perfect circle with the center at (0, 0).
 The radius of this circle will indicate the magnitude of the magnetic field.
 The graph below shows the output of a digital magnetic compass when sources of errors are absent.

-When any hard iron source of error is present, it shifts the centre of the circle depending upon the location and magnitude of the stray magnetic field.
+When any hard iron source of error is present, it shifts the center of the circle depending upon the location and magnitude of the stray magnetic field.
 Hence, if a hard iron source of error is present, the output graph of a magnetic compass will look as follows:

 The digital magnetic compass can be calibrated in three modes, automatic, semi-automatic and manual.

 This involves taking a 360 Deg. round in the water with the compass fixed on the ship.
 When the round is completed, if the compass is calibrated correctly, it notifies the user about the successful completion of calibration.
-If automatic calibration fails, user should go for the semi-automatic calibration.
+If automatic calibration fails, the user should go for the semi-automatic calibration.

-- Semi-automatic calibration
+2. Semi-automatic calibration

-- Manual Calibration
+3. Manual Calibration

-Calibration of digital magnetic compass is an essential and critical step before actually using the compass.
+Calibration of the digital magnetic compass is an essential and critical step before actually using the compass.
 Many times, it has been observed that users tend to skip this step which is a highly unsafe practice.
 The compass should be re-calibrated if the soft or hard iron sources of error in the vicinity change.

-In case you have any queries about digital magnetic compass and its calibration, please write to us at email@example.com
+In case you have any queries about the digital magnetic compass and its calibration, please write to us at email@example.com